Ex-Idaho lawmaker accused of raping intern takes the stand

-BOISE, Idaho (AP) — A former Idaho state lawmaker accused of raping a Statehouse intern last year took the stand Thursday to testify in his defense.
+BOISE — A former Idaho state lawmaker accused of raping a Statehouse intern last year took the stand Thursday to testify in his defense.

 Aaron von Ehlinger, 39, has pleaded not guilty to felony charges of rape and sexual penetration with a foreign object and maintains he had consensual sex with the woman.